insightsengineering/unihtee/README.md

 `unihtee()` is the only user-facing function.
 It can be used to perform inference about the treatment effect modification variable importance parameters.
-These parameters are defined for use with continuous, binary and time-to-event outcomes with binary exposure variables.
-Variable importance parameters are defined on both the absolute and relative effect scales.
+These parameters are defined for data-generating processes with continuous, binary and time-to-event outcomes with binary exposure variables.
+Variable importance parameters based on absolute and relative effects are available.
+Details are provided in the vignette.

 ## Example

-We simulate some observational study data that contains ten confounders, of which are two treatment effect modifiers.
-We then perform inference about the absolute treatment effect modifier variable importance parameter.
+We simulate some observational study data that contains ten pre-treatment covariates, of which are two treatment effect modifiers.
+We then perform inference about the absolute treatment effect modifier variable importance parameter, which is inspired by the average treatment effect.

 ``` r
 library(unihtee)